csharp75/IMS-Base/README.md

 ### The Spacial System

-A non-linear scale based on the [8pt Grid System](https://spec.fm/specifics/8-pt-grid) with an occasional half step using the default browser font-size of 16px as a memorable base number.
+A linear scale based on the [8pt Grid System](https://spec.fm/specifics/8-pt-grid) with an occasional half step using the default browser font-size of 16px as a memorable base number.

 8 / **16** = 0.5rem